ArcadeData/arcadedb-docs/src/main/asciidoc/sql/SQL-Match.md

           RETURN person
 ```

 The efficiency remains the same.
 Both queries use an index.
-With <<`SELECT`,SQL-Query>>, you obtain expanded records, while with <<`MATCH`,SQL-Match>>, you only obtain the Record ID's.
+With <<SQL-Query,`SELECT`>>, you obtain expanded records, while with <<`MATCH`,SQL-Match>>, you only obtain the Record ID's.

 ** Filtering on Record Attributes of Connected Elements **

-Filtering based on the record attributes of connected elements, such as neighboring vertices, can grow trick when using <<`SELECT`,SQL-Query>>, while with <<`MATCH`,SQL-Match>> it is simple.
+Filtering based on the record attributes of connected elements, such as neighboring vertices, can grow trick when using <<SQL-Query,`SELECT`>>, while with <<`MATCH`,SQL-Match>> it is simple.

 For instance, find all people living in Rome that have a friend called John.
-There are three different ways you can write this,  using <<`SELECT`,SQL-Query>>:
+There are three different ways you can write this,  using <<SQL-Query,`SELECT`>>:

 ```
 ArcadeDB> SELECT FROM Person WHERE BOTH('Friend').name CONTAINS 'John'